lulucici/PLP/README.md

 ## Use

-The entry point is at index.html
+The entry point is at index.html.

-Please run it in server environment,or visit lulucici.github.io/PLP
+Please run it in server environment,or visit lulucici.github.io/PLP.

+Font:Source Sans Pro.